inviqa/kafka-outbox-relay/README.md

 If you want to use this service to publish messages to Kafka from your application, then the following steps are needed:

-1. Create a new table in your application's database that matches the [defined schema](tools/docs/outbox-schema.md)
+1. Familiarise yourself with the [defined schema](tools/docs/outbox-schema.md) of the outbox table.
-1. Ensure that any events triggered by a database query in your application are issued in a transaction, and write a record to this new table containing the desired event payload for Kafka, inside that same transaction.
+2. Ensure that any events triggered by a database query in your application are issued in a transaction, and write a record to this new table containing the following columns:
+    * `topic`
+    * `payload_json`
+    * `key` and `partition_key` (both optional, see [message keys](tools/docs/message-keys.md))
+4. desired event payload for Kafka, inside that same transaction.
 This will give us ACID compliance for both the event **and** the original data changes in your application.
-1. Deploy this service, configured for your application's database (see configuration below)
+5. Deploy this service, configured for your application's database (see configuration below)

 >_NOTE: This outbox relay is designed to run for a single application.
 For example, if you run two different applications that both produce messages in an outbox table, then you will need 2 deployments of this service, each one configured accordingly._